 During the day, you are Will, a simple shopkeeper, and 11 Bit Studios hasn't forgotten about this half of the game with Between Dimensions (although the updates are a bit marginal).
 A new shop upgrade becomes available after your first trip into the new dungeon (hopefully, you have plenty of gold saved).
 It expands your store with two additional sales tables, two more spots for decorations on the walls, and even adds a cleaning robot.
 There are new customers that'll come into your shop looking to trade, instead of buying items with gold.
 A new vendor appears in the town offering the same type of item bartering system and looking for specific things (you'll need to return to previous dungeons to acquire the majority of them).

 Moonlighter: Between Dimensions adds new content to an already enjoyed experience without changing the formula.
 The new enemies, customer types, and mini-bosses are the highlight, especially when returning to the latest dungeon each night.
 The DLC is priced right for the amount of content included; make sure you are aware the majority of the substance requires you to complete the base game.Note: Moonlighter: Between Dimensions was reviewed on Xbox One.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.